mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

     </div>
 </div>

-Don't worry, you won't need to do any hexadecimal conversions in this article.
+Don't worry, you won't need to do any hexadecimal conversions while following this article.
 All you need to remember here is that hexadecimal digits go from `0` to `9` to `a` to `f`.

 OK, so now that you have tried cryptographic hashing, and you know about hexadecimal format, let's have a look at the formal definition of cryptographic